Easter Weekend 18th April – 20th April 2025

 Easter Good Friday:

-• Get yourself to the Lake Karapiro Camping & Events Complex.
+- Get yourself to the Lake Karapiro Camping & Events Complex.

-• Use Lake Karapiro for pre-regatta testing
+- Use Lake Karapiro for pre-adventure testing

-• 12:00 noon-onwards Scrutineering.
+- 10:00am onwards Scrutineering.
 Scrutineers will be checking each boats safety inventory especially life jackets.
 When completed an “Approved” card will be attached to the boat.
 It will be the Skippers responsibility to find a scrutineer and get him to check and attach a card.
 No card no entry.

-• 5:00pm Briefing including course maps and distances.
+- 3:00pm Briefing including course maps and distances.

-• Early bird entry (up to 22nd March) with online banking transfer, contribution is $150 for boat & skipper plus 1qty meal.
-Late entry with cash, contribution at Karapiro is $180 for boat & skipper plus 1qty meal.
-There will be a post event function on Sunday evening at the Waiuku Golf Club, in Racecourse Road.
+- There will be a post event function on Sunday evening at the Waiuku Golf Club, in Racecourse Road.
 This features a delicious roast meal.
-Cost is $40 per adult, $20 per child.
-Note; you must have a meal in order to patronise the bar as a legal requirement of the liquor regulations.
+Cost is $45 per adult, $20 per child.
+Note; You must have purchased a meal in order to patronise the bar.
+The bar will be open for alcoholic beverages from 5pm and the meal will be at 6pm

 Easter Saturday:

-• Launching– Start times may vary
+- Launching– Start times may vary

-• 8:00am Classic Outboards
+- 8:00am Classic 2-1/2hp Outboards

-• 8:30am Modern Outboards
+- 9:30am Modern Outboards

-• Saturday total 85km (46Nm)
+- Saturday total 85km (46Nm)

-• Karapiro to Cambridge – 6.4km (3.5Nm)
+- Karapiro to Cambridge – 6.4km (3.5Nm)

-• Cambridge to Hamilton central – 27.4km (14.8Nm)
+- Cambridge to Hamilton central – 27.4km (14.8Nm)

-• Hamilton to Ngaruawahia – 19.3km (10.4Nm)
+- Hamilton to Ngaruawahia – 19.3km (10.4Nm)

-• Ngaruawahia to Taupiri – 9.7km (5.2Nm)
+- Ngaruawahia to Taupiri – 9.7km (5.2Nm)

-• Taupiri to Huntly (power station) – 9.7km (5.2Nm)
+- Taupiri to Huntly (power station) – 9.7km (5.2Nm)

-• Huntly to Ohinewai – 6.4km (3.5Nm)
+- Huntly to Ohinewai – 6.4km (3.5Nm)

-• Ohinewai to Rangiriri bridge – 6.4km (3.5Nm)
+- Ohinewai to Rangiriri bridge – 6.4km (3.5Nm)

-• Overnighting at Rangiriri ready for Sunday
+- Overnighting at Rangiriri ready for Sunday

-• Time limit maximum is Grantham St bridge distance 33.8km (18Nm) by 12:00 midday.
+- Time limit maximum is Grantham St bridge distance 33.8km (18Nm) by 12:00 midday.
 If you haven’t reached this point by this time, then you will not reach Rangiriri by 5pm, so you’ll need to plan your extraction from the river prior to Rangiriri.

-• You MUST be off the water by 5:00pm
+- You MUST be off the water by 5:00pm

 Easter Sunday:

-• Launching– Start times may vary
+- Launching– Start times may vary

-• 8:00am Classic Outboards
+- 8:00am Classic 2-1/2hp Outboards

-• 8:30am Modern Outboards
+- 9:30am Modern Outboards

-• Sunday total 56.4km (30.Nm)
+- Sunday total 56.4km (30.Nm)

-• Rangiriri to Meremere – 19.3km (10.4Nm)
+- Rangiriri to Meremere – 19.3km (10.4Nm)

-• Meremere to Mercer bridge – 4.8km (2.6Nm)
+- Meremere to Mercer bridge – 4.8km (2.6Nm)

-• Mercer to Tuakau bridge – 11.3km (6.1Nm)
+- Mercer to Tuakau bridge – 11.3km (6.1Nm)

-• Tuakau to Elbow – 11.3km (6.1Nm)
+- Tuakau to Elbow – 11.3km (6.1Nm)

-• Elbow to Hoods Landing – 9.7km (5.2Nm)
+- Elbow to Hoods Landing – 9.7km (5.2Nm)

-• Finish line will be at Hoods Landing Otaua
+- Finish line will be at Hoods Landing Otaua

-• Time limit maximum is Mercer bridge distance 24.1km (13Nm) by 12:00 midday.
+- Time limit maximum is Mercer bridge distance 24.1km (13Nm) by 12:00 midday.
 If you haven’t reached this point by this time, then you will not reach Hoods Landing by 4pm, so you’ll need to plan your extraction from the river prior to Hoods landing

-• You MUST be off the water by 4:00pm
+- You MUST be off the water by 4:00pm

-• 6pm Buffet dinner featuring a delicious roast meal at the Waiuku Golf Club, Racecourse Road, Waiuku.
+- 6pm Buffet dinner featuring a delicious roast meal at the Waiuku Golf Club, Racecourse Road, Waiuku.

-• 7pm Prizegiving
+- 7pm Prizegiving

 Easter Monday: Return home.